supercollider/supercollider.github.io/_posts/2015-03-22-supercollider-3.7-prerelease.md

 **Features**

 * Cross-platform HID support using HIDAPI
-* Quarks has been refactors for flexibility, and switch from SVN to self-maintained Git-based packages.
+* A new Quarks package management system which supports installing packages from Git or from local folders.
 * JITlib has seen significant refactoring and new functionality (see the "JITLib Changes in 3.7" help file)
 * IDE editor themes can now be saved/loaded.
 * Many enhancements to IDE autocomplete, introspection, and workflow improvements.